robneu/genesis-bacon-bar/README.md

 * Easily add a call-to-action bar to your website without writing any code.
 * Responsive design which adapts well to mobile devices.
 * Customize the look and feel in real time using the WordPress customizer.
-* Override bacon bar templates in a theme or child theme.
+* Override bacon bar templates in a child theme.
 * Developer-friendly code which allows for simple style and display overrides.

 ## Settings